Awards

 Distinguished Design/Tech Award

-The Distinguished Design/Tech Award is established to honor individuals each year with a distinguished career in costume, stage management, lighting, and scenic design.
+The Distinguished Design/Tech Award is established to honor individuals each year with a distinguished career in costume, sound, lighting, and scenic design.
 Each awardee also serves a distinguished adjudicator for the student Design Competitions.

 Administration of this award is assigned to the Design/Tech Committee.
 SETC members are invited to make suggestion for consideration.